tracypholmes/terraform-k8s-demo/README.md

 What do you notice about the graph?

-To apply the changes, use terraform apply.
+To apply the changes, use `terraform apply`.
 This command will execute on plan.

 See the [CLI documentation](https://www.terraform.io/docs/cli/commands/apply.html) for more information.